duality-community/duality-community.github.io/_posts/2017-09-03-variables-in-inspector.md

 Beginner programmers in Duality may have begun to create their scripts, only to wonder why they can't read/write variables in the inspector.
 In Unity, you would declare the variable as public or put `[SerializeField]` in front of the variable.
 However, both approaches will not work in Duality.
 So how would you go about doing this?
-Well, this snippet shows how to do this with a float variable, but it will work with any variable type, including integers, strings and booleans.
+Well, this snippet shows how to do this with a float variable, but it will work with any variable type, including integers, strings and booleans, as well as non-builtin types.
 ```csharp
 public class MyComponent : Component
 {